tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 ## Can I pay my course tuition in installments?

-Generally, no. Our [flexible pricing model and sliding-scale tuition]({{ "/pricing/" | relative_url }}) helps ensure that all Tech Learning Collective courses are affordable.
-If you need financial assistance, please voice your concerns during your [enrollment process]({{ "/enrollment/" | relative_url }}).
-More often than not, your tuition can be reduced based on your needs, but we still ask that you pay tuition in full before the start of your course's first class.
+Generally, no. Our [flexible pricing model and sliding-scale tuition]({% link pricing/index.md %}) helps ensure that all Tech Learning Collective courses are affordable.
+If you need financial assistance, please voice your concerns during your [enrollment process]({% link enrollment/index.md %}).
+More often than not, your tuition can be reduced based on your needs, but we still ask that you pay tuition in full before the start of your course&rsquo;s first class.